What the AI productivity step-function looks like — and the substrate that produced it

 Productive wait

 I searched the harness-engineering literature for "drain context-scoped queue while CI runs."
 It doesn't appear.
-P7 is genuinely novel.
+P9 is genuinely novel.

 The standard pattern is: agent pushes, agent sleeps, agent polls.
 The bstack pattern is: agent pushes, agent spawns gh pr checks --watch via run_in_background, then drains a priority-ordered queue (session > memory > graph > docs > linear) while the watcher runs.
 When the bg-task notification fires, the agent reads p9 status, transitions to MERGE_READY or runs the classifier.
 The wait time disappears.

-This session's evidence: I shipped 5 PRs in parallel CI windows that would otherwise have been 5 sequential sleep 600s.
+This single session's evidence: 5 PRs shipped in parallel CI windows that would otherwise have been 5 sequential sleep 600s.
 That's an hour of clock time recovered, in one session.
+Multiplied across the months of March and April, that hour-per-session effect is a substantial chunk of the 5,400-contribution swing visible in the chart at the top of this post.

 Knowledge graph at Layer 3